 - 1.1.
 These Regulations determine basic rules and procedures of the teaching process within the Master of Arts in Economics (MAE) program at the New Economic School (NES) in accordance with the state educational standards for Master's program 38.04.01 in Economics, with NES internal regulations for faculty, students, and the program Directorate, as well as with controlling instruments. - 1.2.
 If a student fulfills all program requirements s/he receives the Master of Arts in Economics degree and the NES diploma, as well as the Russian State Master's diploma. - 1.3.
-Cheating at the examinations, plagiarizing homework, essays, Term papers or Master's theses, falsification of diplomas and transcripts, violation of the rules for conducting examinations or of other assessments will be considered as the violation of the common rules of academic ethics and are illegal at NES.
-For some types of violation, e.g. cheating at the examinations, plagiarizing essays, Term papers or Master's theses, falsification of diplomas and transcripts, these Regulations determine standard sanctions (see Point 7.11, Point 9.5).
-The Rector decides on sanctions towards violators on the basis of suggestions of the NES Academic Committee (AC). - 1.4.
-The application procedure, admission requirements and regulations, as well as the teaching conditions for the Program are determined by the corresponding Provisions ("Rules for Admission to the Master of Arts in Economics Program at NES", "On financial aid for the Master of Arts in Economics Program at NES" of the current academic year). - 1.5.
+NES does not tolerate discrimination and harassment based on race, religion, health status, gender, sex orientation, gender identity or any other identity.
+Students, administration and faculty have to follow NES Code of Conduct. - 1.4.
+Cheating at the examinations, plagiarizing homework, essays, Term papers or Master's theses, falsification of diplomas and transcripts, violation of the rules for conducting examinations or of other assessments will be considered as the violation of the common rules of academic ethics and are illegal at NES. - 1.5.
+The application procedure, admission requirements and regulations, as well as the teaching conditions for the Program are determined by the corresponding Provisions ("Rules for Admission to the Master of Arts in Economics Program at NES", "On financial aid for the Master of Arts in Economics Program at NES" of the current academic year). - 1.6.
 The Program Director is responsible for the implementation of these Regulations.
-The Program Directorate, consisting of the Program Director, the Executive Director, and the Program Manager, is responsible for administering and monitoring the requirements of the Regulations. - 1.6.
-The official abbreviation for the Program title in Russian is "Ma3", in English "MAE". - 1.7.
+The Program Directorate, consisting of the Program Director, the Executive Director, and the Program Manager, is responsible for administering and monitoring the requirements of the Regulations. - 1.7.
+The official abbreviation for the Program title in Russian is "Ma3", in English "MAE". - 1.8.
 Amendments to these Regulations are to be approved by the Rector on the basis of the Academic Committee's suggestions.